codefellows/seattle-javascript-401d47/class-06/warmup/README.md

 1. a linked list (where all the nodes contain a number value for this use case)
 1. a callback function to interact with each node.

-The function should iterate through a linked list, and deliver each node to the callback function parameter for processing.
-After iterating through the entire linked list, return the linked list.
+The function should traverse through a linked list, and deliver each node to the callback function parameter for processing.
+After traversing through the entire linked list, return the linked list.
 Note:  depending on the callback, the linked list will likely in some way be changed.

 ### Example Callback:
 ```javascript